 Digital Object Identifier (DOI)

 Riedmann, Caitlyn; Ma, Ye; Melikishvili, Manana; Godfrey, Steven Grason; Zhang, Zhuo; Chen, Kuey-Chu; Rouchka, Eric C.; and Fondufe-Mittendorf, Yvonne N., "Inorganic Arsenic-Induced Cellular Transformation is Coupled with Genome Wide Changes in Chromatin Structure, Transcriptome and Splicing Patterns" (2015).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 60.